-Note: This is an excerpt from the new book User Experience Design: A Practical Playbook to Fuel Business Growth, now available for pre-order through Amazon.
+Note: This is an excerpt from the new book User Experience Design: A Practical Playbook to Fuel Business Growth, available now.

 It’s not just electric motors that set Tesla apart as a car company.
 The relative newcomer successfully combined deliberate and thorough experience design efforts with disruptive technologies to gain a significant advantage over competitors.
 Despite the price premium on many models, the demand for Tesla’s cars is so high that the company can’t keep up with production—as of August 2021, there was a 4–6 week wait for the Performance Model 3 and a 5–6 week wait for the Performance Model X. But the sought-after cars are part of a much bigger experience that begins the moment the prospective owner starts considering the vehicles.